 When this task is finished successfully, the System will create a new folder named SoftwareDistribution.bak.
 It stores all necessary components in the newly created folder.
 Lastly, try Check for Updates again.
 If it still fails, you can follow below two fixes which are equally important.

 8. Run sfc/scannow command

 System File Checker utility can resolve most of the Windows related bugs.
 It inspects the whole computer for any possible corrupt file and repairs the same if possible.
-Therefore, you should also try this out to resolve to Check for updates issue.
+Therefore, you should also try this out to resolve the Check for updates issue.
 To perform this, just follow these steps-

-- Tap Ctrl+Shift+Enter hotkey to open the app as Administrator.
+- Tap Ctrl + Shift + Enter hotkey to open the app as Administrator.

 - If UAC prompt pops up, hit Yes to sanction the access.

-- When Command Prompt appears up, type below command and hit Enter to let execute this code.
+- When Command Prompt appears up, type the below command and hit Enter to let execute this code.

 - You will see the status performance here, so wait until it gets finished.
 Once the task is completed, Restart your Windows device and check for updates again.